 The familiar tree known as the eucalyptus is indigenous to Australia.
 This popular quick growth tree is now cultivated in many other countries.
 The tree is one of the quickest growing tree species around; it is also among the world's biggest and tallest trees.
 The eucalyptus grows successfully in many places with varied soils and climate.
 When fully grown, some sub-species of this tree can cross two hundred fifty feet in height.
 The eucalyptus is an efficient dry land tree, putting out a vast network of roots underground to probe for water.
 The efficient ability of the eucalyptus at scrounging water from the soil has been applied to great effect in draining marshy and water logged areas in land reclamation programs.
 This characteristic of the tree has proven to be of the greatest help in the complete reclamation of water bogged malarial swamps in many countries with hot and humid climates.
 For example, the malarial swamps in the Central American country of Guatemala were largely reclaimed by planting a large number of eucalyptus trees in the marshy waste lands that acted as the breeding grounds of mosquitoes.

 Eucalyptus trees are characterized by the possession of bluish white colored bark, the bark easily peels off and many trees shed the bark.
 The tree bears green branchlets and foliage at the top.
 A white and waxy bloom coats the tender shoots and the leaves.
 The leaves of eucalyptus plants are dissimilar in shape and other characteristics, while the bluish green hued and sticky tender leaves tend to grow in opposite venation and are heart shaped, bluish-green, the mature green colored leaves grow in alternate venation, they are also lance shaped and have a smooth texture.
-Eucalyptus has a peculiar pungent smell; this is due to the aromatic oil contained in the leaves and buds of the plant.
+Eucalyptus has a peculiar pungent smell; this is due to the aromatic oil contained in the leaves and buds of the herb.
 This pungent scent is given off by crushed or bruised leaves.

 Eucalyptus leaves are harvested and the aromatic oil is extracted for commercial purposes.
 For example, the essential ingredient in balms like the Vicks Vapo-Rub and other herbal remedies contains the aromatic eucalyptus oil.
 Vicks Vapo-Rub is a very popular over the counter mentholated herbal preparation and many millions of people have been using this remedy for many years to locally alleviate the symptoms of various respiratory disorders, particularly the symptoms of chronic asthma and bronchitis.
 The topical remedy is used by placing a small amount of the ointment on the chest of the affected person, following by a slow and gentle rub using the forefingers in a circular motion to spread out the soothing balm on the chest.
 A flannel cloth is at times laid over the skin rubbed with the Vapo-Rub - this results in warm stimulating and penetrating effect persisting for a longer time on the skin.